valerijaspasojevic/jekyll-compress-images/README.md

 # jekyll-compress-images

-Plugin for compress/optimize images (jpg, png, gif, svg), using image_optim, image_optim_pack.
+Plugin for compress/optimize images (jpg, png, gif, svg).

-# Installation using gem
+# Installation

 add to your `Gemfile`: